 In Texas, African-Americans make up nearly 23 percent of those waiting for a lifesaving organ transplant – but only make up about 12 percent of organ donors.*

 * 2013 numbers; not including those waiting for tissue transplants.

 Donated organs and tissues are removed surgically, in a routine operation similar to open heart surgery.
 Donation doesn’t prevent an open casket funeral or viewing.

-For information about targeted programs to African-American audiences, please contact Claudia Sanchez at 713-349-2572 or email@example.com.
+For information about targeted programs to African-American audiences, please contact Kristina Ruiz-Healy at email@example.com.

 Imagine performing a kidney transplant without the aid of donor blood.
 That’s just what Rodney Parrish’s surgeons did in 1993.
 Rodney’s beliefs as a Jehovah’s Witness prohibit him from accepting blood products, so his surgeons used the erythropoietin hormone to increase Rodney’s blood hematocrits, giving him an extra cushion in case he began to bleed.